podanypepa/llmchat/README.md

 ---

-## 🖼️ Image Generation Examples
+## 📚 Examples

+This repository includes various example applications to help you get started with `llmchat`:

+*   **PDF Analysis Examples**: Each provider now includes an example application (`examples/pdf_sender`) that demonstrates how to analyze the content of a PDF file using its respective LLM model.
+This allows you to easily integrate PDF summarization or analysis into your Go applications.

-New examples have been added for providers that support image generation, demonstrating how to send a prompt to the API, process the response, and save the generated image to disk.
+*   **Image Generation Examples**: New examples have been added for providers that support image generation, demonstrating how to send a prompt to the API, process the response, and save the generated image to disk.

 **Providers supporting image generation:**
 *   **ChatGPT (OpenAI)**: Yes, using models like DALL-E 3.